 provides a starting point for

 "...
 And this occurred because of false brethren secretly brought in (who came in by stealth to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage), to whom we did not yield submission even for an hour, that the truth of the Gospel might continue with you."
 (Galatians 2:4-5)

 Jesus bore all our sins - past-present-and future - through the blood of His cross.
-This permanent "taking away of the believer's sin" (or "our liberty which we have in Christ Jesus' - as Paul calls it) is the centerpiece of Christ's redemptive program known as; 'Free Justification through faith in Christ alone'.
-Various Bible scholars describe this to mean that ...
+This permanent "taking away of the believer's sin" (or "our liberty which we have in Christ Jesus" - as Paul calls it) is the centerpiece of Christ's redemptive program known as; 'Free Justification through faith in Christ alone'.
+This means that ...
 'God now relates to the Christian as if they had never sinned' - even when they do sin.
 Yet, this is not just some arbitrary decision on God's part.
 As the righteous and just "Judge of all the earth" - He must legally treat us 'as if we had never sinned' because His Son did indeed take all our sin away at the cross This includes all of our future sins (John 1:29).
 As a result, if God were to hold any sin against us - it would represent a denial of His Son's sacrificial death.

 "...Being justified freely by His Grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.
 (Romans 3:24-26)